PhNgii/RSAandPlayFair/README.md

-Mac hóa PlayFair and RSA
+Mã hóa PlayFair and RSA